orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 ### 3
 Honey should've been Bee hives with smoke under them and spawned bees near each of them, and flowers around them.
 Not honey blocks.
+Also we already have a way to make interractable items c

 ---